hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 * Understand how Salmon performs quasi-mapping and transcript abundance estimation

-## Alignment-free quantification of gene expression
+## Lightweight alignment and quantification of gene expression

 In the standard RNA-seq pipeline that we have presented so far, we have taken our reads post-QC and aligned them to the genome using our transcriptome annotation (GTF) as guidance.
 The goal is to identify the genomic location where these reads originated from. **Another strategy for quantification which has more recently been introduced involves transcriptome mapping**.
 Tools that fall in this category include [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/); each working slightly different from one another.
 (For this workshop we will explore Salmon in more detail.)
-Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically 20 times faster) with **improvements in accuracy** at the **transcript level**.
+Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically more than 20 times faster) with **improvements in accuracy**.
 These transcript expression estimates, often referred to as 'pseudocounts', can be converted for use with DGE tools like DESeq2 or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).

 <img src="../img/alignmentfree_workflow_june2017.png" width="500">

 The improvement in accuracy for lightweight alignment tools in comparison with the standard alignment/counting methods primarily relate to the ability of the lightweight alignment tools to quantify multimapping reads.
 This has been shown by Robert et. al by comparing the accuracy of 12 different alignment/quantification methods using simulated data to estimate the gene expression of 1000 perfect RNA-Seq read pairs from each of of the genes [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
-As shown in the figures below taken from the paper, the standard method of using alignment and counting methods such as STAR/htseq or Tophat2/htseq result in underestimates of many genes - particularly those genes comprised of multimapping reads [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
+As shown in the figures below taken from the paper, the standard alignment and counting methods such as STAR/htseq or Tophat2/htseq result in underestimates of many genes - particularly those genes comprised of multimapping reads [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].

 <img src="../img/pseudo_count_comparison-star.png" width="750">